 Choosing a Z-Wave Controller

 Choosing a Z-Wave controller can be difficult, they all do similar things, but in different ways.
 So it's a very subjective decision - depending on the user's needs.
-This guide is our attempt to explain the differences between the Z-Wave controllers from Fibaro, VERA and Zipato, and in the process, explain the various features and points to consider when choosing your controller.
+This guide is our attempt to explain the choices available and the differences between the Z-Wave controllers offered by Vesternet.
+In the process, we explain the various features and points to consider when choosing your controller.
 It's very subjective, so there are no right and wrong answers, and no "one size fits all" approach.
 You may disagree with our thoughts - and that's fine as it really is subjective.

 What does the Controller do?